code-with-the-italians/bundel/README.md

 through when we're prototyping something.
 But it will get better!
 Nice things just need time.

 ## Why this app, why open source
-This project was born out of an idea [Ivan Morgillo](https://github.com/hamen) and myself had: we wanted to learn using [Jetpack Compose](https://developer.android.com/jetpack/compose), and maybe catch up on some other cool Android stuff.
+This project was born out of an idea [Ivan Morgillo](https://github.com/hamen) and [Sebastiano Poggi](https://github.com/rock3r)
+had: we wanted to learn using [Jetpack Compose](https://developer.android.com/jetpack/compose), and maybe catch up on some other cool Android stuff.
 But side projects never really get completed, and at the same time, just putting the code out there wouldn't really give much insight into the _how_ and _why_ things are done a certain way.
 Open source is a great way to sharing knowledge, and this being a side project for us, that was a given.
 But